 For spring break, our family decided on a staycation.
-We are animal lovers and I wanted my child to experience spring on a farm.
-She doesn’t remember her last visit to Frying Pan Park or Kidwell Farm because she was a toddler then.
+Being animal lovers and wanting my child to experience spring on a farm, we headed to Frying Pan Park in Herndon, VA.

 The best way to understand the history of the park is by starting at the visitor center.
 A helpful employee will give you the skinny on upcoming events while the adjacent room gives an introduction into farm life.

 Children can learn what roles they played on the farm along with quizzing yourself about cows.
 You can walk to the farm from the visitor center, which would take about 15 minutes, but on warmer days you can drive to the adjacent lot.

 For us, the best part of visiting Frying Pan Park in the spring, is all the baby animals!
 You can track all the new arrivals and upcoming births here.

 Frying Pan Park is all about the animals and there are many to adore here including:

 You can milk a virtual cow in the barn or see real ones in the fields.

 Other Buildings & Farm Equipment